microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/drive_sharedwithme.md

 |Delegated (personal Microsoft account) | Files.Read.All, Files.ReadWrite.All    |
 |Application | Files.Read.All, Files.ReadWrite.All, Sites.Read.All, Sites.ReadWrite.All |

+**Note:** while the /sharedWithMe request will succeed with Files.Read or Files.ReadWrite permissions, some properties may be missing.
 Additionally, without one of the  **All** permissions, shared items returned from this API will not be accessible.

 ## HTTP request